omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 meta:
   description: >-
-    Bike tours Portugal: Are you lost in Portugal?Explore the best that Portugal as to offer in our Portugal Bike tours!
+    Bike tours Portugal: Are you lost in Portugal?Explore the best that Portugal as to offer in a bicycle!
 Check out our Porto city bicycle tours, as well as our guided and self guided cycling holidays in Portugal.
   keywords: >-
     portugal bike tours,portugal cycling holidays,bike tours portugal,bike tours
     porto,cycling portugal